mm-grybel/Udacity-Full-Stack-Web-Developer/Trivia-API/backend/README.md

 - Request Arguments:
   - `category_id` (integer, mandatory)
   - `page` (integer, optional, defaults to 1)
-- Returns a list of questions based on category, success value, total number of questions and current category.
+- Returns a list of questions based on category, the success value, the total number of questions and the current category.
 - Sample: `curl http://127.0.0.1:5000/categories/6/questions`

 ```